 (McKinsey, 2023)

-Nonetheless, the titles and the contents of their reports suggest exactly such a causal effect of diversity (e.g. “Diversity matters”, “Diversity matters even more”, “Delivering through Diversity”, “the business case [for diversity] is the strongest it has been since we’ve been tracking”, etc.).
+Nevertheless, the titles and the contents of their reports imply exactly such a causal effect of diversity (e.g. “Diversity matters”, “Diversity matters even more”, “Delivering through Diversity”, “the business case [for diversity] is the strongest it has been since we’ve been tracking”, etc.).

 Consistency of “Diversity” definitions